 - 1. Complainant's Initial Meeting with the Title IX Coordinator.
 As soon as is practicable, the Title IX Coordinator will contact the complainant to schedule an initial meeting.
 If the complainant is not the alleged victim, the Title IX Coordinator also will contact the alleged victim as soon as possible to schedule an initial meeting.
 The complainant may be accompanied by an advisor of his or her choosing.
-At this initial meeting, the Title IX Coordinator will: - a) Provide the complainant a copy of this Policy; - b) Provide the complainant with a Complaint Form, if necessary: - c) Provide a written explanation of the complainant's rights and options related to changes in academic, parking, and working arrangements; - d) Explain avenues for formal resolution and informal resolution of the complaint; - e) Explain the steps involved in an investigation; - f) Discuss confidentiality standards and concerns with the complainant; - g) Determine whether the complainant wishes to pursue a resolution (formal or informal) through the College or no resolution of any kind; - h) Refer the complainant to campus and community resources, including the local sexual assault crisis center, domestic violence crisis center, or other victim support service with which the College has entered into a memorandum of understanding; - Discuss with the complainant, as appropriate, possible interim measures that may be taken or provided when necessary during the pendency of the investigative and resolution processes; - i) Discuss the right to a fair and impartial resolution of the complaint; - k) Discuss the College's obligation to disclose information about the complaint, including personally identifiable information, to campus/local law enforcement or to the local Commonwealth's Attorney, or both, under certain conditions. - 2.
+At this initial meeting, the Title IX Coordinator will: - a) Provide the complainant a copy of this Policy; - b) Provide the complainant with a Complaint Form, if necessary; - c) Provide a written explanation of the complainant's rights and options related to changes in academic, parking, and working arrangements; - d) Explain avenues for formal resolution and informal resolution of the complaint; - e) Explain the steps involved in an investigation; - f) Discuss confidentiality standards and concerns with the complainant; - g) Determine whether the complainant wishes to pursue a resolution (formal or informal) through the College or no resolution of any kind; - h) Refer the complainant to campus and community resources, including the local sexual assault crisis center, domestic violence crisis center, or other victim support service with which the College has entered into a memorandum of understanding; - i) Discuss with the complainant, as appropriate, possible interim measures that may be taken or provided when necessary during the pendency of the investigative and resolution processes; - j) Discuss the right to a fair and impartial resolution of the complaint; - k) Discuss the College's obligation to disclose information about the complaint, including personally identifiable information, to campus/local law enforcement or to the local Commonwealth's Attorney, or both, under certain conditions. - 2.
 Respondent's Initial Meeting with the Assigned Title IX Coordinator.

-11 As soon as is practicable, the Title IX Coordinator will schedule an initial meeting with the respondent.
+As soon as is practicable, the Title IX Coordinator will schedule an initial meeting with the respondent.
 The respondent may be accompanied by an advisor of his or her choosing.
-During the initial meeting with the respondent, the Title IX Coordinator will: - a) Provide the respondent, in writing, sufficient information to allow him or her to respond to the substance of the allegation; - b) Provide the respondent a copy of this Policy; - c) Provide a written explanation of the respondent's rights and options related to changes in academic, parking, and working arrangements; - d) Explain the College's procedures for formal resolution and informal resolution of the complaint; - e) Explain the steps involved in an investigation: - f) Discuss confidentiality standards and concerns with the respondent: - g) Discuss non-retaliation requirements; - h) Inform the respondent of any interim measures that may be imposed on the respondent; - i) Refer the respondent to campus and community resources, as appropriate; - j) Discuss with the respondent, as appropriate, possible interim measures that can be provided to the respondent during the pendency of the investigative and resolution processes; - biscuss the respondent's right to due process and a fair and impartial resolution of the complaint; and - If the respondent is a student and the complaint involves an alleged act of sexual violence, explain to the respondent that the College will include a notation on the academic transcript if the respondent is suspended or dismissed after being found responsible, or withdraws while under investigation, and that the investigation will continue in the respondent's absence while being afforded notice of the charges (and hearing, if applicable) and an opportunity to respond to all of the evidence. - 3.
-Title IX Coordinator's Initial Determination. a) The College shall conduct an investigation of the complaint unless (i) the complainant does not want the College to pursue the complaint and the Title IX Coordinator has determined that the College can honor the request; (ii) it is clear on its face and based on the Title IX Coordinator's initial meetings with the parties that no reasonable grounds exist for believing that the conduct at issue constitutes a violation of this Policy.
-The Title IX Coordinator will consider the following factors in determining whether it is reasonable to investigate the complaint: the source and nature of the information; the seriousness of the alleged incident; the specificity of the information: the objectivity and credibility of the source of the information; and whether the individuals allegedly subjected to the conduct can be identified.
+During the initial meeting with the respondent, the Title IX Coordinator will: - a) Provide the respondent, in writing, sufficient information to allow him or her to respond to the substance of the allegation; - b) Provide the respondent a copy of this Policy; - c) Provide a written explanation of the respondent's rights and options related to changes in academic, parking, and working arrangements; - d) Explain the College's procedures for formal resolution and informal resolution of the complaint; - e) Explain the steps involved in an investigation: - f) Discuss confidentiality standards and concerns with the respondent; - g) Discuss non-retaliation requirements; - h) Inform the respondent of any interim measures that may be imposed on the respondent; - i) Refer the respondent to campus and community resources, as appropriate: - Discuss with the respondent, as appropriate, possible interim measures that can be provided to the respondent during the pendency of the investigative and resolution processes; - b) Discuss the respondent's right to due process and a fair and impartial resolution of the complaint; and - I) If the respondent is a student and the complaint involves an alleged act of sexual violence, explain to the respondent that the College will include a notation on the academic transcript if the respondent is suspended or dismissed after being found responsible, or withdraws while under investigation, and that the investigation will continue in the respondent's absence while being afforded notice of the charges (and hearing, if applicable) and an opportunity to respond to all of the evidence.